jchcdwgithub/MIST/README.md

 ## Supported Configuration Tasks:

-Currently there are two tasks that are supported.
+Currently there are four tasks that are supported.
 They are:

 1. assign ap
 2. name ap
+3. rename esx ap
+4. create per floor esx files

 The exact names listed above should be included in the config yaml file under sites.
 (See usage for more information.)